Estadio Alejandro Ortea

 Alejandro Ortea is a football stadium in Noreña and is the home of Condal Club.

 Nearly a change in its surface, artificial grass which was not caused by differences between the president of Condal Club, Miguel Ángel Redondo, and the municipality of Noreña.
 This ended with the resignation of the president of Condal.

-The first match played in this stadium took place on September 1974, a Tercera División match between Condal Club and UD Gijón Industrial.
+The first match played in this stadium took place in September 1974, a Tercera División match between Condal Club and UD Gijón Industrial.